KJ-Ahn/BCCOMICS/README.md

 Installation of BCCOMICS:
 Either (1) clone this repo (`git clone https://github.com/KJ-Ahn/BCCOMICS.git`), or (2) download as a zip and extract its contents.
 Click the green "Clone or download" button and choose whichever suits you.
 No further installation process is required.

 BCCOMICS has two main scripts that run on either [MATLAB(R)](https://www.mathworks.com/products/matlab.html) or [gnu OCTAVE](https://www.gnu.org/software/octave/). gnu OCTAVE is easily installed with its dependency by package managers (e.g. "apt", "rpm", "synaptic", "flatpak", ...) in usual linux distributions.
-Ask your system administrator for installation on a shared unix machine.
+Ask your system administrator for installation on a shared unix machine, unless you have a large quota.

-To install a rather recent version of OCTAVE on old linux distributions (or to install it privately on a shared machine without root priviledge), you might want to try installing [Anaconda](https://www.anaconda.com/download/), and then do `conda install -c conda-forge octave` for installing a recent OCTAVE with its dependencey without headache  (**As of May-10-2019, the current Anaconda version of octave fails on some systems.
+To install a rather recent version of OCTAVE on old linux distributions (or to install it privately on a shared machine without root priviledge), you might want to try installing [Anaconda](https://www.anaconda.com/download/), and then do `conda install -c conda-forge octave` for installing a recent OCTAVE with its dependencey without headache  (**As of 05/10/2019, the current Anaconda version of octave fails on some systems.
 Try instead [Homebrew](https://brew.sh/))**.
+Flatpak is another option, now even favored by GNU, and flatpak Octave version supercedes other binary packages like .deb, .rpm, etc. For example on Ubuntu 16.04, as of 03/16/2020, you can install Octave 5.2.0 with flatpak.

 For MATLAB, in addition to the main program, it is preferred (but not essential) that following additional packages be installed.
 - Image Processing Toolbox (optional; if uninstalled BCCOMICS will use `padarray.m` under BCCOMICS/mfiles_for_matlab/ImagProc_Tool)
 - Statistics and Machine Learning Toolbox (optional; if uninstalled BCCOMICS will use functions under BCCOMICS/mfiles_for_matlab/Stat_Tool)

-For gnu OCTAVE, in addition to the main program, following additional packages need to be installed.
+For gnu OCTAVE, in addition to the main program, following additional packages better be installed for the optimal performance.
 Use your linux distribution's package installer (e.g. `sudo apt-get install octave-image` for Ubuntu).
 It is OK not to install following "octave-*" packages if you want, BCCOMICS is shipped with necessary function files of these packages anyways.
 - octave-image (optional; if uninstalled BCCOMICS will use `padarray.m` under BCCOMICS/mfiles_for_octave/)
 - octave-statistics (optional; if uninstalled BCCOMICS will use functions under BCCOMICS/statistics-1.3.0/)
 - octave-odepkg (optional; if uninstalled BCCOMICS will use octave functions or those under BCCOMICS/odepkg-0.8.5/)
 - python
 - h5py

+You can install "octave-image" mentioned above alternatively by typing `pkg install image` inside Octave, but then you should remember to load the package by typing in `pkg load image` to use e.g. `padarray` fundtion.
+Check out octave-forge webpage for further reference.

 BCCOMICS needs transfer function output files of [CAMB](https://camb.info/) (as provided in BCCOMICS/sample/CAMB_for_mode_finding), and also a redshift-ionization output file from [RECFAST](http://www.astro.ubc.ca/people/scott/recfast.html) (as provided as the file BCCOMICS/sample/output_recfast).
 So in general, you need to install
 - CAMB